 Six Sigma Belts

 The Six Sigma program recognizes individuals based on their education and experience using the methodologies.
 There are formal levels in the program, which are identified by different colored belts (similar to martial arts).
 Individuals must attain certain certifications in order to attain these belts.
 The levels of belts are Yellow/Green Belt, Brown/Black Belt and Master Black Belt.
-Anyone interested in the Six Sigma system should understand the requirements of each belt.

 Six Sigma Champion